khushi06/mudita/Quick-Start-Guide.md

 ## Setup Auto Scaling Group
 First we need to set up an Auto Scaling Group, otherwise Chaos Monkey will have nothing to attack.

-### Get Tools
+### Get Auto Scaling Tools
 ```shell
     $ wget http://ec2-downloads.s3.amazonaws.com/AutoScaling-2011-01-01.zip
     $ unzip AutoScaling-2011-01-01.zip
     $ cd AutoScaling-1.0.61.0/
     $ export AWS_AUTO_SCALING_HOME=`pwd`
 ```
-### Setup Env
+### Setup Environment
 ```shell
     $ export AWS_AUTO_SCALING_URL=http://autoscaling.us-west-2.amazonaws.com
     $ export ACCOUNT_KEY=your_account_key
     $ export SECRET_KEY=your_secret_key
 ```
-* *Note:* check your AWS EC2 Management Console to see what regions are available.
+* **Note:** check your AWS EC2 Management Console to see what regions are available.
 This example assumes us-west-2 is being used.

 ### Create Launch Config
 ```shell
     $ $AWS_AUTO_SCALING_HOME/bin/as-create-launch-config lc1 --instance-type t1.micro -I $ACCOUNT_KEY -S $SECRET_KEY --image-id ami-fcf27fcc
     OK-Created launch config
 ```
-* *Note:* ami-fcf27fcc is a public ami which contains "Debian 6.0 Squeeze i386 image".
-The contents of the ami are not relevent for this Quick Start.
+* **Note:** ami-fcf27fcc is a public ami which contains "Debian 6.0 Squeeze i386 image".
+The contents of the ami are not relevant for this Quick Start.
 If you are trying to run these examples for a region other than us-west-2, you will need to find a different ami that is available for your region.
 You can find available public amis to test with from the AWS EC2 Management Console.

 ### Create Auto Scaling Group
 ```shell
     $ $AWS_AUTO_SCALING_HOME/bin/as-create-auto-scaling-group monkey-target -I $ACCOUNT_KEY -S $SECRET_KEY --launch-configuration lc1 --availability-zones us-west-2a --min-size 1 --max-size 1
     OK-Created AutoScalingGroup
 ```
-* *Note:*  the availability-zone should be set to a zone available to our account.
+* **Note:**  the availability-zone should be set to a zone available to our account.

 ### See Auto Scaling Group running
 ```shell